 BlackbodySPD function above is substantially equivalent to the CIE illuminant A.

 The concept "color temperature" properly applies only to blackbody chromaticities.
-For chromaticities close to a blackbody's, the CIE defines correlated color temperature (CCT) as the temperature of the blackbody with the closest uv chromaticity(17) to that of the given color.
-(According to the CIE, however, CCT is not meaningful if the straight-line distance between the two uv chromaticities is more than 0.05.)
+For chromaticities close to a blackbody's, the CIE defines correlated color temperature (CCT) as the temperature of the blackbody with the closest (u, v) coordinates(19) to those of the given color.
+The CCT calculation uses the CIE 1931 standard observer.
+(According to the CIE, however, CCT is not meaningful if the straight-line distance between the two (u, v) points is more than 0.05.)

 The following method (